sashakoning/PRACTICE_DAY9/GITHUB_TEST/README.md

 *Author: Sasha Koning*

-*Purpose: Show how to create a project in Githun*
+*Purpose: Show how to create a project in Github*

 ## Annotation_1
 Write personal data to the file :thumbsup: